Meremere from Whangamarino Redoubt

 Detail of image

 Charles Heaphy’s sketch of Mere-Mere [sic] from Whangamarino Redoubt, 1863.
 This illustration shows a view from above the fortification with three cannon in the foreground.
-The left one is firing on the Kingite defences at Meremere, about 2 km away.
+Though apparently poorly aimed, the gun at left is firing on the Kingite defences at Meremere, about 2 km away.
 The gunboat Pioneer is in the Waikato River below the fortification.

-Meremere was to be the first line in the Māori defence following the British invasion of 12 July.
+Meremere was the first major Māori defensive position following the British invasion of 12 July.
 At its peak perhaps a thousand men under the overall command of the Ngāti Haua leader Wiremu Tāmihana were on hand.
 Every tribe which acknowledged the authority of King Tāwhiao had warriors at Meremere.

-On 31 October 1863, 600 men of the 40th and 65th regiments supported by two 12-pounder Armstrong guns were loaded onto the Pioneer, Avon and four barges, landing 10 km upriver from Meremere.
-General Cameron sought to cut off Meremere from its support at Pukekawā on the other side of the river.
+On 31 October 1863, 600 men of the 40th and 65th regiments supported by two 12-pounder Armstrong guns were loaded on the Pioneer, Avon and four barges and landed 10 km upriver from Meremere.
+General Cameron’s intention was to cut off Meremere from its support at Pukekawā on the other side of the river.
 A land force ensured that the Māori position was attacked from both north and south.
 Meremere’s defenders were outflanked and had little choice but to withdraw to the east that evening.
-The next day the British occupied the abandoned position.
+Next day the British occupied the abandoned position.

 Community contributions